njpietrow/njpietrow/README.md

 <!-- About me -->
 <p>
 I'm Nick Pietrow.
-I'm a passionate learner who always loves to explore new technologies and solve real-life problems ✨.
+I like to code and create solutions to problems ✨.
 I'm currently leaning about full stack development 🕸️ and working with data visualition tools 🤓.
 </p>

 <!-- Personal Stuffs -->